Skip to content

 8.1.
 Approval of the financial strategy;

 8.2.
-Decisions on the University’s maximum fee for courses within the scope of the Access and Participation Plan;
+Decisions on the University’s maximum fee for courses within the scope of Government-set fee limits;

 8.3.
 The appointment of the University’s bankers;